maxtoroq/maxtoroq.github.io/_posts/2014-03-21-from-sandcastle-html-to-markdown.md

 So, what I did was convert the HTML that Sandcastle produced to Markdown.
 This was a bit tricky, since the generated HTML is quite bad, but nothing that 600 lines of XSLT 2 couldn't solve.

 So, [here it is][3].
-You can find examples of the projects that use it at the end of the readme file.</div>
+You can find examples of the projects that use it at the end of the readme file.

 [1]: https://shfb.codeplex.com/
 [2]: http://programmers.stackexchange.com/a/231658/3552